An Intrepid Silk Road Adventure

 Why should I book with Silk Road Adventures?

 We are a small company who pride ourselves on going a great deal of extra miles in order to put together creative, immersive itineraries which truly get under the skin of these wonderful countries.
 We don’t follow the crowds and we always strive to do things differently.
 We’re also a company that’s founded and run by people who have spent years living and working in this region, and who are passionate about sniffing out the best guides, hotels, restaurants and hidden valleys for you to experience.

 We never want to be the biggest travel company, but we do want to be the best.
 We treat every guest as a friend and strive to give them the very best experience possible.
 As a result, a high percentage of our customers have booked to travel with us again, with some of them coming on a trip every year.

 Your safety is vital: we also do annual expedition and remote medicine training and pay for 24/7 remote medical assistance cover.
 We employ professional military-grade risk assessments and plan for every possible negative scenario whilst hoping that none ever come to pass.

 Is this really for me?

-If you love adventure, new places, friendly people, wild landscapes, history and culture then yes!
+If you love adventure, new places, friendly people, wild landscapes, history and culture then yes, this is for you.
 However, if you’re the sort of person who is going to be worried about the lack of flush loos in a mountain yurt camp, might complain that the road to Tash Rabat is too bumpy (it isn’t!) or frets about Wi-Fi availability, then this probably isn’t your bag.